algodesigner/z80/README.md

 The processor state has been moved to the z80 class so that multiple CPU instances can be created in the same process to emulate multi-processor systems.

-The CP/M related has been either removed to commented out to make the processor class a touch more generic.
+The CP/M related code has been either removed or commented out to make the processor class a touch more generic.